This post's overview:

 Okay, without further ado, let’s get started!

-Let’s start with Moscow – the infamous capital of Russia and the place, where all the money gets invested.
-Moscow isn’t really like any other place in Russia, as the country has a pretty centralised economic system.
+Let’s start with Moscow – the infamous capital of Russia and the place, that doesn’t really represent Russia.
+Moscow is rich.
+That’s where all the money of the country is.
 That means, that all decisions are made in the capital and all the money gets distributed from there.
 And of course, most of it stays there as well.
-While some of the cities of Russia are still waiting for their main avenue to get repaired, so the road isn’t that bumpy and buses can freely drive there, the government of Moscow is building the third metro ring road.
+While some of the cities of Russia are still waiting for their main avenues to get repaved, so the road isn’t that bumpy and buses can freely drive there, the government of Moscow is building the third metro ring road.
 I’m telling you this, so you understand that Moscow is really different from the rest of the country and of course, the prices are also way different in Moscow compared to the rest of the country.

 That also means, however, that the infrastructure in Moscow is excellent.
 The metro is working great and looks incredible (many stations are like palaces); Moscow city is rapidly expanding (the financial centre of Moscow with the first skyscrapers in the city); the city gets decorated for Christmas really well.
 Christmas time in Moscow is pretty great – Moscow is one of the best-decorated cities I’ve seen in my life.